carlosjgsousa/carlosjgsousa.github.io/_posts/2020-03-21-becoming-a-design-manager.md

 Team meetings are great but we know how people dynamics are, you always have a loud voice in a group and introverted people will just shut down and not participate.
 1:1s are probably the best way to know each team member and their opinions, not only about work but what motivates them as individuals as well.
 I had practically no experience in this apart from my own 1:1s with my own manager.
 I didn’t know what a good chat looked like.
 Fortunately, there are extraordinary books out there and I cannot recommend them more, Radical Candor and The Making of a Manager, please read them.

 Once I read these, things were clear to me, just let them talk and your job is to listen.
 As a manager, these sessions are about them and their career, not about what you want them to do.
-One thing that I found very useful in these 1:1s was asking them questions about what they were thinking about the subject they were just talking to me about, all people need to do is reflect, most of the time they know what to do.
+One thing that I found very useful in these 1:1s was asking them questions about what they were thinking on the subject they were just talking, all people need to do is reflect, most of the time they know what to do.
 This doesn’t mean you can’t give your opinion, just don’t make these conversations about you.

 ## 3. Vision, Mission and Values